fermarsan/aixt/README.md

 ```

 ## NXT port
-Aixt NXT port allows to program the Lego Mindstorms NXT brick in Aixt language.
+Aixt NXT port allows to program the LEGO Mindstorms NXT brick in Aixt language.

 ```v
 forward(motor_a, 75)